-Four wheel drive low (if equipped): Illuminates when four-wheel drive low is engaged.
-4x4 LOW Four wheel drive high (if equipped): Illuminates when four-wheel drive high is engaged.
-4x4 HIGH Anti-theft system: Flashes when the SecuriLock <math>TM</math> Passive Anti-theft System has been activated.
-Speed control (if equipped): Illuminates when the speed control is activated.
+Four-wheel drive low (if equipped): Illuminates when four-wheel drive low is engaged.
+4x4 LOW Four-wheel drive high (if

+Four-wheel drive high (if equipped): Illuminates when four-wheel drive high is engaged.

+4x4 HIGH

+Anti-theft system: Flashes when the SecuriLock® passive anti-theft system has been activated.

+Speed control (if equipped):

+Illuminates when the speed control is activated.
 Turns off when the speed control system is deactivated.

-(0) Turn signal: Illuminates when the left or right turn signal or the hazard lights are turned on.
-If the $\langle \neg \neg \rangle$ indicators stay on or flash faster, check for a burned out bulb.
+Turn signal: Illuminates when the left or right turn signal or the hazard lights are turned on.
+If the indicators stay on or flash faster, check for a burned out bulb.